senacor/Tutorials-Microservices/README.md

 1. [Install MySQL](https://dev.mysql.com/downloads/mysql/) (you can also [install it through apt-get](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-16-04)).
 2. Create a MySQL database through the mysql command line.

+Note: If you are already familiar with docker you can of course use a docker container instead of the local installation of mysql (as in stage 07).

 #### Tasks